 An infected dog bite requires emergency treatment.
 Dog bites can quickly worsen, and what looked red and swollen one day could be festering and oozing the next.
 Bacteria or viruses introduced through the dog’s saliva could travel through your bloodstream.
 Visit an emergency room to receive prompt care.
 You may be given a rabies vaccination, antiviral and antibiotic medications.
 You may need to return for a second rabies shot and for follow-up if you develop a fever or any other troubling symptoms.

 Talking to a Lawyer

 Dog owners are held liable through the law when their pet bites somebody.
 If the dog’s owner is not cooperating with your medical insurance and has not already offered to cover your expenses, talking to a lawyer could help to protect your rights.
-Professionals, such as those at the Law Office of Daniel E. Goodman, LLC, can advise you on the best course of action in such a situation.
+Professionals, can advise you on the best course of action in such a situation.
 A lawyer may also advise you on negotiating a settlement to pay for your lost wages, medical expenses, pain and suffering.

 Caring for the Dog Bite at Home

 After getting emergency treatment for the infected dog bite, you will need to do some self-care at home.
 Change the wound’s dressing as recommended by the emergency physician.
 A topical antibiotic and pain relief ointment may also help.
 Avoid scratching the area, as bacteria under your fingernails could worsen the situation.
 Apply cold compresses to reduce the swelling and pain.

 An infected dog bite is a serious medical condition.
 Prompt treatment could prevent you from developing a life-threatening illness.
 If your medical expenses are not covered by insurance or you incur financial losses because of the dog bite, it is important to talk with a lawyer and protect your rights.

 Infected Dog Bite: How to Properly Care for a Festering Wound Click To Tweet